 Other Laverton attractions

-- See the wonderful exhibition of local Indigenous art and artefacts for sale at the Laverton Outback Art Gallery.
+- See the wonderful exhibition of local Indigenous art and artefacts for sale at the Laverton Aboriginal Art Gallery.
 Silk scarves by the local Aboriginal group, Malukurukuru Enterprises, are also displayed.
 Silk dying demonstrations can be organised by prior arrangement.

 - Check out the historic Police Station Complex, which features the refurbished, original Police Sergeant’s House, police station and gaol.